Building AI text detection that explains itself

 Three Lenses on the Same Document

 When you submit text to AI-SPY, you don't get a single number.
-You get three ranked lists, a composition donut chart, and a color-coded text view—all derived from the same underlying analysis.
+You get three ranked lists, a composition donut chart, and a color-coded text view, all derived from the same underlying analysis.

-1. Most AI-likely sentences.
+Most AI-likely sentences.
 The top 5 sentences with the highest AI probability.
 These are the sentences the model thinks were most likely generated by an AI system.

-3. Most human-like sentences.
+Most human-like sentences.
 The top 5 sentences with the lowest AI probability.
 These serve as a counterpoint, showing the user where the model sees authentic human writing.

-We also show the full text with color-coded highlights—red for AI-likely, amber for influential—so you can see the structure of the document at a glance.
+We also show the full text with color-coded highlights (red for AI-likely, amber for influential) so you can see the structure of the document at a glance.
 A fully AI document lights up red.
 A mixed document shows patches.
 A human document stays clean.

 On top of this, we compute two complementary metrics: character-level composition and sentence-level breakdown.
 Character-level tells you what percentage of the text by volume reads as AI.
 Sentence-level tells you what percentage of sentences by count are classified as AI.
-These can diverge meaningfully—a document might have only 2 AI sentences, but if they're long paragraphs, they could represent 60% of the text by character count.
+These can diverge meaningfully.
+A document might have only 2 AI sentences, but if they're long paragraphs, they could represent 60% of the text by character count.

 One of the training decisions I'm most happy with is adding Brier score loss alongside standard cross-entropy.
-Cross-entropy optimizes for correctness—it wants the model to assign high probability to the right class.
-Brier score optimizes for calibration—it wants the model's confidence to reflect its actual accuracy.
-When the model says "80% AI," it should be right about 80% of the time.
+Cross-entropy optimizes for correctness, it wants the model to assign high probability to the right class.
+Brier score optimizes for calibration, it wants the model's confidence to reflect its actual accuracy.
+When the model says 80% AI, it should be right about 80% of the time.

 The practical effect is that AI-SPY produces genuinely uncertain predictions when the text is ambiguous.
-Mixed documents, heavily edited AI text, or human text that happens to be stylistically flat—these get moderate confidence scores instead of false certainty.
+Mixed documents, heavily edited AI text, or human text that happens to be stylistically flat all get moderate confidence scores instead of false certainty.
 We surface this explicitly in the UI with confidence badges: high (85%+), moderate (65-85%), and low (under 65%).

 A detector that confidently wrong is worse than no detector at all.
 Calibration is what makes the difference between a tool you can rely on and a tool that creates false accusations.